Integralist/integralist.co.uk/content/posts/git-internals.md

 This has resulted in much confusion around what commands are intended for use by general users and which commands exist for the purpose of internal use.

+> [!NOTE]
-> Note: although used internally, the low-level subcommands are also typically used by systems that require such granular operational control.
+> although used internally, the low-level subcommands are also typically used by systems that require such granular operational control.

 The `git` subcommands are generally split into one of two groups: